ttpears/url-to-markdown/README.md

    docker compose run --rm url-to-markdown https://example.com
    ```

-   The resulting Markdown file will be saved in the `./volumes.d/output` directory.
+   The resulting Markdown file and screenshot will be saved in the `./volumes.d/output/<URL>` directory.

 ## Example